-Awardees must disclose to the DED any financial conflicts of interest that arise and are required to be managed during the life of the award.
-Such a conflict of interest would arise when the employee of an Awardee or any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract.
-An Awardee's employees may neither solicit nor accept gratuities, favors, or anything of monetary value from the contractors or parties to subcontract.
+Recipient must disclose to the DED any financial conflicts of interest that arise and are required to be managed during the life of the award.
+Such a conflict of interest would arise when the employee of Recipient or any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm considered for an Award Agreement.
+Recipient employees may neither solicit nor accept gratuities, favors, or anything of monetary value from the Award Agreement or be parties to Award Agreement.

-5 Award Determination and Obligation
+5. Award Determination and Obligation